corretto/amazon-corretto-crypto-provider/DIFFERENCES.md

 # Important Differences
-The [JCA/JCE](https://docs.oracle.com/en/java/javase/11/security/java-cryptography-architecture-jca-reference-guide.html) specification does not completely define all behaviors by a given provider.
+The [JCA/JCE](https://docs.oracle.com/en/java/javase/11/security/java-cryptography-architecture-jca-reference-guide.html) specification does not completely define all behaviors of a given provider.
 Although the Amazon Corretto Crypto Provider (ACCP) is fully compliant with the JCE, its behavior differs from the behavior of the default Java providers in several ways.
 The following list of behavioral differences is not exhaustive, but is intended to capture the most important differences.
-As any other differences are noticed or introduced, we will add them to this list.

 Despite these differences, ACCP remains a drop-in replacement for the vast majority of Java applications and doesn't change the application behavior, other than improving its performance.